 Changes include disclosing specific material facts when inducing a person to enter a contract, and the restriction on Assistant Agents from entering into an agency agreement.

 As a corporation licence holder, you should be aware of the new CPD requirements for your employees.
-The LIC may also be subject to penalties if an employee fails to meet their CPD obligations.
+A LIC may also be subject to penalties if an employee fails to meet their CPD obligations.
 Key changes to CPD include:

 - The requirement to complete CPD on an annual basis starting on 23 March each year.